SteveWinward/GoogleSheetsWrapper/README.md

 There are also base classes, BaseRecord and BaseRepository to simplify transforming raw Google Sheets rows into .NET objects.

-Extending the BaseRecord class you can decorate properties with the SheetFieldAttribute to describe the column header name, the column index (1 based index and not 0 based index)
+Extending the BaseRecord class you can decorate properties with the SheetFieldAttribute to describe the column header name, the column index and the field type (ie string, DateTime, etc)

+> The column index is 1 based and not 0 based.
+The first colum 'A' is equivalent to the column ID of 1.

 ```csharp
 public class TestRecord : BaseRecord